erg-lang/erg/README.md

     assert fib(10) == 55
     ```

-    In Erg, there are very few things that are treated as special; there are no reserved words.
-    even for and while expressions are just one of the subroutines, so this is possible.
+    Even for and while expressions are just one of the subroutines, so this is possible.

     ```python
     loop! block! = while! do!
 True, block!